Fox-ML-infrastructure/FoxML_Core/LEGAL/ENTERPRISE_DELIVERY.md

 All contracts (SOW/MCA) should include:

 - **IP ownership definitions** — What is core platform vs. client-specific
-- **Generalization rights** — Consultant's right to generalize client work (unless exclusivity purchased)
+- **Generalization rights** — Licensor's right to generalize client work (unless exclusivity purchased)
 - **Repository access terms** — Who has access to which repos
 - **Version update terms** — How and when clients receive updates
 - **Exclusivity terms** — If client purchases exclusive rights to features